Rat Terrier Temperament: What's Good About 'Em, What's Bad About 'Em

 Rat Terrier Temperament, Personality, Behavior, Traits, and Characteristics, by Michele Welton.
 Copyright © 2000-2018

-Both sturdy and elegant, athletic and agile, and often described as having a dual personality, the Rat Terrier is a tenacious hunter in the field, yet a sensible companion at home.
-He LOVES to play and has a special passion for ball chasing.
+Both sturdy and elegant, and often described as having a dual personality, the Rat Terrier is a tenacious hunter in the field, yet a sensible companion at home.
+He is athletic and agile, LOVES to play, and has a special passion for chasing balls.

-The Rat Terrier must always be kept in a fenced yard or on-leash, for he is an impulsive explorer who will take off after anything that runs.
-He is also curious and clever, so be sure your fences are high and secure, else he will figure out how to escape.
+The Rat Terrier should be kept in a fenced yard or on-leash, for he is an impulsive explorer who will take off after anything that runs.
+He is also curious and clever at solving problems, so be sure your fences are high and secure, else he will figure out how to escape.

-Rat Terriers crave companionship, often using their paws to wrap around your neck or to demand attention.
+Rat Terriers crave lots of companionship, often using their paws to wrap around your neck or to demand attention.

-Generally good with other dogs and cats in his own family, the Rat Terrier does have a high prey drive and quick reflexes and will dispatch squeaky creatures with little effort.
+Generally good with other dogs and cats in his own family, the Rat Terrier does have a high prey drive and quick reflexes.
+He will dispatch squeaky creatures with little effort.

 If you want a dog who...

 - Comes in a range of smallish/middle sizes